RKKoranteng/modern-dba-project/lessons/git.md

 1. [Obtain the URL for your remote repo (on GitHub)](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository)
 1. Use the following command to clone remote repo to local
 ```
-# in this example, I'm cloning the repository using an SSH key
+# in this example, I'm cloning the repository using an SSH key ...(please put your own repo url)
 $ git clone git@github.com:MIKEJONE/hello-world.git

 # once clone from remote repo is completed, you should see it on local repo.
 $ ls -ltr
-$ cd hello-world
 ```

 ### Commit to a local repo